Principle vs. principal

 In the first years in which you pay back your loan, the majority of each payment goes towards interest rather than principal.

-There are several other noun senses – check the dictionary entry for full details.
+There are several other noun senses – see the dictionary entry for more details.

 If you’re unsure whether to use the –ple or –pal ending, try thinking about the context.
 Generally speaking, a principle is a rule, standard, or belief of one kind or another.
 As an adjective, principal means ‘most important’, while a principal is – generally speaking – a person who is most important in a particular organization or group.